harvardinformatics/website/content/atac-seq-guidelines.md

 It is generally a good idea to generate some quality metrics for your raw sequence data.
 One tool that is commonly used for this purpose is [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).

-On Odyssey, each sequence file would be analyzed like this:
+On Cannon, each sequence file would be analyzed like this:

 ```
 module load fastqc